 - Leadership and Entrepreneurial Studies

 How to Apply

-Students should apply before completing the fifth academic semester.
-To undertake an Interdisciplinary Degree, a student presents a written proposal outlining his or her goal and plan.
-The proposal will be evaluated by the student's advisor and four other faculty members selected by the student.
-Faculty committee members must have the rank of Assistant Professor or higher.
+To undertake an Interdisciplinary Degree, a student presents a written proposal outlining the goal and plan.
+The student’s adviser and four other faculty members, selected by the student, must evaluate and approve the proposal.
+Faculty committee members must hold the rank of Assistant Professor or higher.
 Each discipline in the concentration area must be represented on the committee.
-The committee will indicate whether the degree will be a Bachelor of Arts or Science degree.
-Each discipline represented by 12 or more hours must contain an adequate number of upper level courses.
+The committee will indicate whether the degree will be a Bachelor of Arts or Bachelor of Science degree.

 The student must have an overall grade point average of 2.0 with a minimum GPA of 2.5 in each selected discipline prior to graduation.
 Each discipline must include a minimum of 12 hours of upper level courses (300 or higher).
 Completion of the degree program requires a minimum of 120 semester hours.